How do I troubleshoot 403 Access Denied errors from Amazon S3?

 If you use an Amazon S3 access point to manage access to your bucket, then review the access point's IAM policy.

-Permissions granted in an access point policy are only effective if the underlying bucket policy also allow the same access.
-Confirm that the bucket policy and access point policy grant the correct permissions.
+Permissions that you grant in an access point policy are effective only when the associated bucket policy also allows the same access.
+Confirm that both the bucket policy and access point policy grant the correct permissions.

-Check whether the requested object exists in the bucket.
+Check whether the requested object is in the bucket.
 Otherwise, the request doesn't find the object and Amazon S3 assumes that the object doesn't exist.
-You receive an Access Denied error (instead of 404 Not Found errors) if you don't have proper s3:ListBucket permissions.
+If you don't have s3:ListBucket permissions, then you receive an Access Denied error instead of a 404 Not Found error.

-Run the head-object AWS CLI command to check if an object exists in the bucket.
-Replace DOC-EXAMPLE-BUCKET with the name of the bucket that you want to check.
+Run the head-object AWS CLI command to check whether an object is in the bucket:

 aws s3api head-object --bucket DOC-EXAMPLE-BUCKET --key exampleobject.jpg

-If the object exists in the bucket, then the Access Denied error isn't masking a 404 Not Found error.
+If the object is in the bucket, then the Access Denied error doesn't mask the 404 Not Found error.
 Check other configuration requirements to resolve the Access Denied error.

-If the object isn't in the bucket, then the Access Denied error is masking a 404 Not Found error.
-Resolve the issue related to the missing object.
+If the object isn't in the bucket, then the Access Denied error masks the 404 Not Found error.
+Resolve the issue that's related to the missing object.

 Check the AWS KMS encryption configuration

-• If an IAM user can't access an object that the user has full permissions to, then check if the object is encrypted by SSE-KMS.
-You can use the Amazon S3 console to view the object's properties, which include the object’s server-side encryption information.
+If an IAM user has full permissions to an object but still can't access the object, then check whether the object has AWS Key Management Service (AWS KMS) encryption (SSE-KMS).
+You can use the Amazon S3 console to view the object's properties and check the object's SSE-KMS information.

-• If the IAM user belongs to a different account than the AWS KMS key, then these permissions must also be granted on the IAM policy.
-For example, to download the SSE-KMS encrypted objects, the kms:Decrypt permissions must be specified in both the key policy and IAM policy.
+If the IAM user belongs to a different account than the AWS KMS key, then modify the IAM policy to grant Kms:Decrypt permission.
+For example, to download the SSE-KMS objects, you must specify kms:Decrypt permission in both the key policy and the IAM policy.
 For more information about cross-account access between the IAM user and KMS key, see Allowing users in other accounts to use a KMS key.

-If your bucket has Requester Pays activated, then users from other accounts must specify the request-payer parameter when they send requests to your bucket.
-To check whether Requester Pays is enabled, use the Amazon S3 console to view your bucket’s properties.
+If you activated Requester Pays on bucket, then users from other accounts must specify the request-payer parameter when they send requests to your bucket.
+To confirm whether you activated Requester Pays, use the Amazon S3 console to view your bucket's properties.

-The following example AWS CLI command includes the correct parameter to access a cross-account bucket with Requester Pays:
+The following example AWS CLI command includes the correct parameter to access a cross-account bucket that has Requester Pays:

 aws s3 cp exampleobject.jpg s3://DOC-EXAMPLE-BUCKET/exampleobject.jpg --request-payer requester

-If you're using AWS Organizations, then check the service control policies to make sure that access to Amazon S3 is allowed.
-Service control policies specify the maximum permissions for the affected accounts.
-For example, the following policy explicitly denies access to Amazon S3 and results in an Access Denied error:
+If you use AWS Organizations, then check the service control policies (SCPs) to make sure that access to Amazon S3 is allowed.
+SCPs specify the maximum permissions for the affected accounts.
+For example, the following SCP explicitly denies access to Amazon S3 and results in an Access Denied error:

 {